-One of the big stories making the rounds and raising emotions in the Diabetes Community right now is Eli Lilly's announcement this week that it will launch a new, so-called "authorized generic" version of its Humalog insulin that will be 50% off the very high list price of that life-sustaining medication.
+One of the big stories making the rounds and raising emotions in the Diabetes Community right now is Eli Lilly's announcement that it's launching a new, so-called "authorized generic" version of its Humalog insulin that is 50% off the very high list price of that life-sustaining medication.

 The pharma giant announced the new lower-priced Insulin Lispro on March 4, sparking many questions and fueling speculation as to why this didn't happen years earlier -- as insulin prices skyrocketed and people have been dying as a result of rationing and lack of access.